vipulnaik/working-drafts/ark/enumeration-proof.md

 **Status.** Parts A–D and F–H are proved.
 The enumeration of Part E is complete and finite but not known to be minimal.
 The bound computed by the implementation is **unconditional**: its one hypothesis-dependent ingredient is never invoked on an optimal configuration (Part B).
 Numerical validation currently reaches n = 1540.
 Open items are collected at the end.

+**On the word "proved", and on what the numerical checks are for.** The statuses above mean *an argument has been written down that appears complete*, not *the argument has been verified by anyone else*.
+The distinction is not academic here: the ΓL(1) step of Part B was asserted as a plausible sketch and is false, which was established only by deliberately looking for a counterexample.
+Lemma B′'s socle argument, Lemma C's conjugation argument and the tower absorption of G.2 are of comparable intricacy and have had no independent scrutiny.

+The numerical work therefore serves three distinct purposes, which are easy to conflate:

+1. **Implementation fidelity.** Internal consistency, the Proposition F.1 stopping rule, and monotonicity of the certified maxima test whether `mu_enumerate.py` computes what Parts A–H specify.
+This validates code against a specification and is not evidence for any theorem.
+2. **Tightness.** The inequality μ(n) ≤ B(n) is a consequence of the classification; the *equality* μ(n) = B(n) requires an attaining construction, which is checked case by case rather than proved in general.
+Similarly, that the unconditional scoring costs nothing relative to the ΓL(1)-assuming one is an observation, not a theorem — though the bound's validity does not depend on it.
+3. **A hedge against errors in the arguments themselves.** If Lemma B′, Lemma C or the block recursion were wrong in a direction that made the bound too small, violations would be expected.
+None appears across 1,269 computed values or in either exhaustive battery, where the bound is not merely respected but attained.
+This is real evidence — for the correctness of the reasoning, rather than for filling a gap in reasoning already known to be sound.

+Read that way, the exhaustive checks at n = 10 and n = 12 are the most valuable of the three, because they are independent of both the code and the families: the groups were enumerated by GAP with no reference to any of this, and the optimum they exhibit matches the predicted construction exactly, orbital sizes included.

 ---

 ## Part A. Reduction to orbits and crosses